jrandson/Reacher-udacity/report.md

 The main iproviments observed came in the neuro net models when it was consideres grow the number of neurons in the hidden layers and mostly importan, when it was included a batch normalization between the hidden layers.

+For more details about continous control with DDPG algorithm, read this [papper](https://arxiv.org/pdf/1509.02971.pdf)

 #### Further works

 As improviments of this implementation, it is convenient introduce some convolutional layers such as Conv1d and Conv2d and observe what results the training will have.